 TheVPNExpert’s Basis of VPN comparison

-So here at TheVPNExpert’s, I use the below-listed factors to compare different VPN services.
+So here at TheVPNExpert’s, I use the below-listed factors to comparing VPNs.
 Let’s check out each of these factors in detail, shall we?

-Cost/Price ComparisonWhich VPN offers better discounts deals and the most value for money?
+Cost/Price ComparisonWhich VPN offers better discount deals and the most value for money?

 Unblocking CapabilityWhich VPN works in China and can unblock Netflix & other streaming services?